BinaryBrother/StartAllBack-EternalTrial/README.md

 I've actually been testing this vulnerability for several versions of StartAllBack and no changes we're needed in my code.

-Try the Enternal Trial on the latest version, first.
+Try the Eternal Trial on the latest version, first.

 <b>INSTRUCTIONS:</b><br>
 1.)
 Download the official release of <a href="https://www.startallback.com/">StartAllBack</a> (Whatever it is at this time) and install it.<br>
 2.)
-Check out <a href="https://github.com/BinaryBrother/StartAllBack-EternalTrial/releases">Releases</a> page and download the latest release. <strong>StartAllBack_EternalTrial.exe<\strong>
+Check out <a href="https://github.com/BinaryBrother/StartAllBack-EternalTrial/releases">Releases</a> page and download the latest release. <b>StartAllBack_EternalTrial.exe</b>

 <b>ISSUES/DOESN'T WORK:</b><br>
 1.)
 Uninstall StartAllBack.<br>